sensate-iot/platform-router/README.md

 ## Contributing

-Contributing to the Sensate IoT project is verry much appriciated.
+Contributing to the Sensate IoT project is very much appriciated.
 Please note that writing code isn't the only way to contribute:

-* You can submit bug reports on the issue system
+* You can submit bug reports on the issue system;
-* You can submit feature requests on the same issue system
+* You can submit feature requests on the same issue system;
-* You can pick up existing issue's and implement them
+* You can pick up existing issue's and implement them;
-* You can help design features by replying on existing issue's
+* You can help design features by replying on existing issue's.

 When you pick up an existing issue in order to resolve it, *please let us know*.
 This will prevent two people working on the same issue.
 If you are creating a new issue